 The best and possible way for attaching concrete blocks to styrofoam is a glue with spray, like the Loctite Power Grab Ultimate Construction Adhesive.

-To guide towards your desired tools regarding the crafting, we tried to shorten the best glue for styrofoam list for you in case you don’t get lost among all the varieties out there.
+To guide you towards desired tools regarding crafting, we tried to shorten the best glue for styrofoam list for you in case you don’t get lost among all the varieties out there.